NovatecConsulting/opentelemetry-training/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/NovatecConsulting/opentelemetry-training) [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/NovatecConsulting/opentelemetry-training)

+## Link to exercises

+You can find the exercises/tutorial here: https://github.com/NovatecConsulting/opentelemetry-training

 ## How to use this repo
 This repository consists of two main parts - the tutorial and the hands-on labs.
 In the tutorial everything you need to know on how to use OpenTelemetry for the labs will get explained.
 The labs give a hands-on experience on how to use OpenTelemetry in your applications.